crq/dotfiles/readme.md

 Disable rootless mode on OS X

-- Boot the computer while pressing `CMD + R` until you see the Apple logo and loading bar.
+- Boot the computer while pressing `cmd + r` until you see the Apple logo and loading bar.
 - Click `Utilities` -> `Terminal`
 - At the prompt type `csrutil disable`
 - A message should state that SIP was disabled